Loc000Nguyen000/THM_WriteUp/Medium/Breakme/Breakme (Medium).md

 --> We've known the both are out date so maybe they will have the vulnerable we can manipulate.

-+ First we will research and find the vulnerable plugin "wp-data-access" version 5.3.5 because we are still no access the fearture theme "twentytwentyfour".
++ First we will research and find the vulnerable plugin "wp-data-access" version 5.3.5 because we are still no access the feature theme "twentytwentyfour".
 + We've found the vulnerable "wp-data-access" --> CVE-2023-1874
 + Link: https://www.wordfence.com/blog/2023/04/privilege-escalation-vulnerability-patched-promptly-in-wp-data-access-wordpress-plugin/
 + We are able to use 'wpda_role[]' parameter to modify user role to role Administrator.